dmijatovic/todo-api-bench/README.md

 All contributions are more than welcome as I am interessted in bringing all of used techologies to maximum performace and increase my knowledge.

 If you want to contribute the scores of your machine please do so.
 I can create new branch with your machine name.
 Based on my experience with running the api's on three different machines I expect that results on some other machines (and OS-es) could be quite different.
-This fact on its own will be quite interessting.